The QuickBooks Hangover: The New Generation Just Discovered What the Old Pros Always Knew.

 The Next Generation: The QuickBooks Era (and the Hangover)

-Today, many younger builders and contractors start with:
+Today, younger builders and contractors often start with:

-They don’t use their financial statements to run the business.
+They don’t use their financial statements to manage the business.

 Because without WIP reporting, a QuickBooks P&L is worthless for construction.